OndrejLosensky/dynamic-island-header/README.md

 **Simple web application made with React.js styled with TailwindCSS.
 Instead of clasical header I have created this one that looks like Apple's dynamic island on new iPhones.
 It expands when user hovers over it and displays additional information or controls.**

 ## Installation
-*You can easily implement this into your project by coyping the component and then just styling the whole component with given options*
+*You can easily implement this into your project by coyping the component and then just styling the whole component with given options.
+Also you need to have TailwindCSS installed for it to work*
 ```bash
 <div className="pt-4 sticky top-0 z-10 ">
     <DynamicIsland/>